JoaoFPortugal/SEC/README.md

         ?- Use API for accessing card: <https://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/>
     - For PKI, use João's code or openssl (save in Java format)
     - Use JavaCrypto (only 1 method used in lab is deprecated and doesn't work on Java > 8)
+- Prof: Use key stores (Java has this) instead of plain text to store the keys, because in key stores we can sign them.
+- Prof: Using the CC to cipher everything requires entering the PIN many times, try to mitigate this.
+Eg. Generate new key pair that is signed with the CC).
+But the `transferGood` method must be necessarily ciphered with the CC.

 **How does PKI work:**